Doctor of Education

 Three professional letters of recommendation as indicated in the online application, who can speak to applicant's ability/potential to complete the program.
 One must be from the applicant’s current supervisor.

-Interview and writing sample after initial screening based on requirements above.
+Interview after initial screening based on requirements above.

 This Doctor of Education program is designed to help our students acquire leadership positions in PK-12 and higher education, non-profits, health education, policy advocacy and corporate training and lead through a holistic approach that prioritizes learning, service and advocacy.
 With this in mind, it can help you advance in your current role; improve practice in learning, leadership and organizational change; and improve research experience in an applied setting.